Recovery disc: Factory reset "recovery"

 to prevent loss of this too.

-Although non-destructive alternatives do exist, the standard OEM Systems Recovery of Microsoft Windows-based operating systems involves booting from a separate hard drive partition, CD-ROM, or DVD, reformating the hard drive and then copying operating system and software files.
+Although non-destructive alternatives do exist, the standard OEM Systems Recovery of Microsoft Windows-based operating systems involves booting from a separate hard drive partition, CD-ROM, or DVD, reformatting the hard drive and then copying operating system and software files.
 After the recovery process is completed, configuration such as the Windows Out-Of-Box Experience wizard is first run (along with any other additional setup the computer may perform), as it was on the initial startup of the computer.
 Most recovery systems use specialized software, though Toshiba and Dell licensed Norton Ghost technology for their recovery systems at one point.
 As of Windows Vista, Dell uses a Windows Imaging Format based image on a partition along with a tool launched from the Windows Recovery Environment's command prompt.

 Details

 Recovery partitions

 Most modern PCs store their recovery (non-destructive) or restore (destructive) tool on a hard drive partition rather than on bundled CD-ROMs or DVDs.
 They're typically accessed by using a specific key combination during system startup.
 There's less cost to the OEM, but exposes the user to hard drive failure.

 An application used to create recovery discs or flash drive is sometimes offered to allow a backup of the recovery data.
 Recovery CDs can also sometimes be ordered directly from the OEM.
 For some computers, they can also recreate the recovery partition.
 Other recovery systems, such as those included with recent Apple Macintosh models, permit users to download the recovery partition over an internet connection, enabling successful recovery even if the hard disk fails or is replaced.

 Some third-party software has the function to create a factory recovery partition and one key system backup and restore for Windows PC and Server.